bitcoin-dev-project/warnet/docs/warcli.md

 Execute `warcli --help` or `warcli help` to see a list of command categories.

+Help text is provided, with optional parameters in [square brackets] and required parameters in <angle brackets>.

 `warcli` commands are organized in a hierarchy of categories and subcommands.

 ## API Commands